 Jerrold Connector Road.
 The San Francisco Real Estate Division is in negotiations with Union Pacific Railroad for acquisition of the land for the road.
 The Transportation Authority is also coordinating the project with the San Francisco Public Utilities Commission and SF Wholesale Produce Market, both of whom have projects nearby.
 The Transportation Authority has also been communicating with local Bayview groups on the status of the project.
 Construction of the connector road could begin in 2018.

-Connector road construction could begin in 2018, pending final acquisition of the land.
+The earthen berm replacing the old Quint Street Bridge is in place and connector road construction could begin in 2018, pending final acquisition of the land.

 CONNECT SF, SUBWAY VISION, AND THE SAN FRANCISCO TRANSPORTATION PLAN